Eveready Battery Company

 Eveready Battery Company, Inc. is an American manufacturer of electric battery brands Eveready and Energizer, owned by Energizer Holdings.
 Its headquarters are located in St. Louis, Missouri.

 The predecessor company began in 1890 in New York and was renamed in 1905.
 Today, the company makes batteries in the United States and China and has production facilities around the world.

 History

-On January 10, 1899, American Electrical Novelty and Manufacturing Company obtained U.S. Patent No. 617,592 (filed 12 March 1898) from David Misell, an inventor.
+In 1896, Russian immigrant Conrad Hubert founded the American Electrical Novelty and Manufacturing Company to market battery powered devices.
+On January 10, 1899, the company obtained U.S. Patent No. 617,592 (filed March 12, 1898) from David Misell, an inventor.
 This "electric device" designed by Misell was powered by "D" batteries laid front-to-back in a paper tube with the light bulb and a rough brass reflector at the end.
 Misell, the inventor of the tubular hand-held "electric device" (flashlight), assigned his invention over to the American Electrical Novelty and Manufacturing Company owned by Conrad Hubert.

 In 1905, Hubert changed the name again to The American Ever Ready Company, selling flashlights and batteries under the trademark Ever Ready.
-In 1906 the British Ever Ready Electrical Company was formed for export of batteries; it became independent in 1914.
-In 1907 Ever Ready announced AA dry cell, and in 1911 it developed AAA dry cell.
+In 1906 the British Ever Ready Electrical Company (BEREC) was formed for export of batteries; it became independent in 1914.
+In 1907, Ever Ready announced AA dry cell, and in 1911 it developed AAA dry cell.